posmocoop/velobserver-index/backend/README.md

 docker-compose up -d
 ```

-This will install and run required docker containers.
+This will install and run the required docker containers.

 By default your API will be running on 8135 and DB on 8134 port.